strace - trace system calls and signals

 lstat("/dev/null", {st_mode=S_IFCHR|0666, st_rdev=makedev(0x1, 0x3), ...}) = 0

-Notice how the 'struct stat' argument is dereferenced and how each
+Notice how the struct stat argument is dereferenced and how

 st_mode member is carefully decoded into a bitwise-OR of symbolic and

 numeric values.
-Also notice in this example that the first argument to
+Also, note that in this example, the first argument to

-lstat(2) is an input to the system call and the second argument is an
+lstat(2) is an input to the system call, and the second argument is

 arguments may not always be dereferenced.
 For example, retrying the "ls